ceybers/numpad-lcd-encoders/README.md

 - Micro-USB connector
 - Cut-outs for MCU boot select switch, and trimpot for LCD brightness

+## 📐 Changes

+> Awaiting on 3D prints to be completed.
+- Changed from 5×3 layout to 4×3 layout
+- Changed screen to `12864-WB-33V`
+- Changed from standoff plates to enclosed shell
+- Increased switch plate from 1.5mm to 3.0mm
+- Removed holes in bottom plate for trimpot/reset button

 ## ⏳ Issues

 > ⚠ Not suitable for actual use.
 Use at your own risk!